ZootNaps/website/blog/the-real-roi-of-b2b-podcasting-beyond-downloads-to-dollars.md

 Think about the value of acquiring one new client.
 If your ACV is $15,000, $50,000, or more, how many successful podcast guest engagements would it take to see a significant return on your podcasting investment?

-Often, a single closed deal originating from a podcast interaction can provide a massive ROI, making the investment in a strategically focused podcast highly lucrative.
+Often, a single closed deal originating from a podcast interaction can provide a massive ROI, making the investment in a [strategically focused podcast](/blog/stop-wasting-your-mic-how-to-turn-your-b2b-podcast-into-a-powerful-sales-tool) highly lucrative.

 It's time to redefine success for your B2B podcast.
 Let South Lamar Studios help you look beyond downloads and start counting the dollars.

-*[Link to Contact Page/Service Page]*
+[Contact us today](/contact) to discuss how we can help you measure and maximize the true ROI of your B2B podcast.

 ---
-**About the Author:** [Brief bio of the founder, emphasizing experience in ROI-driven marketing and B2B sales strategies.]
+**About the Author:** Gus Joseph is the founder of South Lamar Studios with extensive experience in ROI-driven marketing and B2B sales strategies.
+His methodical approach to podcast production focuses on generating measurable business results rather than vanity metrics.

 **Key Takeaways:**
 *   Traditional podcast metrics (like downloads) are insufficient for measuring B2B sales ROI.
 *   Focus on sales-centric metrics: qualified leads, sales cycle velocity, and close rates.
 *   A single high-value client acquired via your podcast can deliver substantial ROI.
 *   South Lamar Studios' service tiers are structured to maximize the sales ROI of B2B podcasting.

+# CONTENTFUL FIELD: metaTitle
+The True ROI of B2B Podcasting for Sales | South Lamar Studios

+# CONTENTFUL FIELD: metaDescription
+Don't just count downloads.
+Learn how to measure the real sales ROI of your B2B podcast, from qualified leads to closed deals, with South Lamar Studios.

+# CONTENTFUL FIELD: focusKeyword
+B2B podcast ROI

+# CONTENTFUL FIELD: tags
+B2B podcasting, podcast ROI, sales metrics, lead generation, B2B marketing

+# CONTENTFUL FIELD: author
+Gus Joseph

+# CONTENTFUL FIELD: featuredImage
+[Upload an image showing ROI metrics, charts, or financial graphs related to podcasting]